Your home is usually one of your biggest investments—and one of your most valuable assets.

 Which States Have the Highest Homeowners Insurance Rates?

-Insurance Business Magazine from 2021 reports that the states with the highest homeowners insurance rates are:
+A Bankrate analysis finds that the states with the highest homeowners insurance rates are:

 - Oklahoma: As a Plains State located in what is known as “Tornado Alley,” Oklahoma can see high winds, tornadoes, and hailstorms.
 Homes in the eastern portion of the state are also vulnerable to flooding.